 I’m always a fan of celebrating food holidays.
 Especially when they involve slow-braised tender meat and veggies.
 Come to mama!!

 This time I cooked it in the crockpot for 6 hours on high and I added chopped uncooked bacon.
 Oh my goodness – a total game-changer my friend!!

 I will NEVER make corned beef any other way!
 Not even exaggerating.

 Usually, I can’t wait until this meal is cooked so I can make my famous Kimchi Rubens.
 But honestly, I’m not sure there will be enough.
 Say whaaaa?

 You’re right, that is unacceptable – making a note to self… go get another brisket of corned beef!

-If you’ve never tried it you might not know what corned beef is.
+You might not know what corned beef is if you've never tried it.
 Allow me to shed some light on the subject.